Typically in Costa Rica, I find that every town exudes a particular vibe. With Puerto Jimenez, I did not get that feeling.

 Relax on a beautiful beach: There are plenty of nice beaches near Puerto Jimenez with bright turquoise waters.
 Our favorite was Playa Platanares.
 It’s a short drive from downtown Puerto Jimenez and you can just walk for miles there without seeing another person.
 We suggest having a car with 4 wheel drive though because the road near the beach is basically just sand.

-Hike up a waterfall: About an hour away from Puerto Jimenz there is a waterfall called the King Louis waterfall.
-The road to get here is not the best so you definitely need 4 wheel drive, but it is a fun free activity with great beaches next to it.
+Hike up a waterfall: About an hour away from the town of Puerto Jimenez there is a waterfall called the King Louis waterfall.
+The road to get here is not the best so you definitely need 4 wheel drive, but it is a fun free activity.

 Pizzamail.it: This place has a cute and relaxed vibe to it.
 Their pizza is delicious but they also offer other great items such as tasty fresh fish.